 Common Questions About Business Credit

 It is a good idea to contact Dun Bradstreet to establish a Dun's identification number when you establish your business name as a Limited Liability Company or Corporation.
-Getting a number is first step to build your business credit with Dun Bradstreet.
+Getting a number is the first step to building your business credit with Dun Bradstreet.

 Your individual credit profile does matter.
-Make sure you monitor your credit file, credit report, credit score and contact every credit bureau that offers monitoring of credit reports.
+Make sure you monitor your credit file, credit report, and credit score, and contact every credit bureau that offers to monitor of credit reports.

-The Bottom Line When it Comes to Business Credit
+The Bottom Line: How to Establish Business Credit

 Establishing business credit will help you secure better terms with your vendors and suppliers to secure better terms when the time comes when you need business financing for working capital, equipment, expansion, or other business opportunities.